bloukanov/mentorship-program/documentation.md

 ## prepare for match
 1. Download mentee registration data
-2. Prune mentor and mentee data as desired
+2. Send to Felicia to prune mentor and mentee data as desired

 ## run matching algorithm
 1. Save mentee csv to root directory as `server_registration_mentee.csv`